Ann (1792 ship)

 Ann was launched at Chester in 1792 as a West Indiaman.
-From 1796 she made eight complete voyages as a slave ship in the triangular trade in enslaved people.
+From 1796, she made nine complete voyages as a slave ship in the triangular trade in enslaved people.
 She participated in several single ship actions.
-On her first voyage she repelled an attack by a French privateer.
-On her second a privateer captured her but she was recaptured.
-On her ninth voyage a French privateer again captured her, but this time her captor plundered and then released her.
+On her first voyage, she repelled an attack by a French privateer.
+On her second voyage, a privateer captured her but she was recaptured.
+On her ninth voyage, a French privateer again captured her, but this time her captor plundered and then released her.
 She sank on 24 May 1810 in the Old Dock at Liverpool, but was salvaged.